How we use cookies

 We use traffic log cookies to identify which pages are being used.
-This helps us analyse data about web page traffic and improve our website in order to tailor it to customer needs.
-We only use this information for statistical analysis purposes and then the data is removed from the system.
+This helps us analyse data about web page traffic and improve our website to tailor it to customer needs.
+We only use this information for statistical analysis purposes, and then the data is removed from the system.

 Overall, cookies help us provide you with a better website by enabling us to monitor which pages you find useful and which you do not.
-A cookie in no way gives us access to your computer or any information about you, other than the data you choose to share with us.
+A cookie in no way gives us access to your computer or any information about you other than the data you choose to share with us.

 - To estimate our audience size and usage pattern.

-- To store information about your preferences, and so allow us to customise our site according to your individual interests.
+- To store information about your preferences, and so allow us to customise our site according to your interests.

 - To speed up your searches.